haagahelia/mobilecourse/docs/React Native/styling.md

 });
 ```

-- Use stylesheet in the `style` attribute
+- Use styles in the component's `style` attribute

 ```jsx
 <Text style="{styles.alerttext}">Red text</Text>